Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 * Neighboring pipelines

 The optimizer routine does not account for losses at the surface (interface subsoil and the atmosphere).
-However, for completeness, we mention here that it does assume a heat transfer coefficient at surface of 15.4 W/m\ :sup:`2`/K
+However, for completeness even-though it does not affect any results, we mention here that it does assume a heat transfer coefficient at surface of 15.4 W/m\ :sup:`2`/K.

 The optimizer computes the heat loss, :math:`Q_{loss}` as